What to Grow (and When) in Your Pots, Planters, or Raised Beds, No Backyard Needed

 If you’ve ever felt like gardening is only for people with big backyards and sunny decks, we hear you.
 But here’s the good news: you don’t need much space to enjoy the simple joy of growing your own herbs, veggies, or flowers.
 A sunny windowsill, a balcony corner, or even a kitchen bench can become your own little green haven.

-That’s why we created the Australian Companion Planting Calendar, a simple, seasonal guide made especially for small-space gardeners like you.
+That’s why we created the Australian Space-Space Gardening Planting Calendar, a simple, seasonal guide made especially for small-space gardeners like you.

 Whether you’re potting up basil on your apartment balcony or tending a raised bed on your patio, this guide shows you what to plant (and when) based on your climate zone.
 Because even when you’re gardening in pots, the weather still matters.